 - keep records secure, remembering to password protect them if you store financial records electronically.

-- borrow or lend money from unit funds
+- borrow money from or lend money to unit funds

 - keep more cash in hand than you are likely to need for immediate payments

 Units in Scotland will have different obligations if they are registered as a charity with Office of the Scottish Charity Regulator (OSCR).
 For guidance refer to the Scottish Unit Charity Handbook, which has been shared with all units and counties in Girlguiding Scotland.